simongreenblatt/simongreenblatt.github.io/content/post/exercises/index.md

 ![ ](shell.jpg)

-By using disassembly and debug tools, I **reverse engineered a binary** that was hardened using non-executable memory and full ASLR.
+Using disassembly and debug tools, I **reverse engineered a binary** that was hardened using non-executable memory and full ASLR.
 This binary contained both a stack-based buffer overflow and a format string vulnerability which allowed me to leak memory addresses in order to bypass ASLR.
 I then **developed a JIT-ROP payload** that hijacked the control flow of the program and initiated a ret2libc attack.
 The purpose of this capture-the-flag exercise was to pass the value of a hidden symbol as an argument into a function.
 I then successfully restored the execution of the program by cleaning up any trashed registers.

-**Timeline:** September - December 2024
+**Timeline:** September - December 2023
 **Techniques:** Stack Pivoting, ret2libc, JIT-ROP
 **Technologies:** x86 Assembly, ROPgadget, gdb, objdump